 We will pay for the entire cost of soliciting proxies on behalf of the Company.
 We will also reimburse brokerage firms, banks and other agents for the cost of forwarding the Company's proxy materials to beneficial owners.
 In addition, our directors and employees may solicit proxies in person, by mail, by telephone, via the Internet, press releases or advertisements.
-Directors and employees will not be paid any additional compensation for soliciting proxies, but MacKenzie Partners, Inc. ("MacKenzie"), our proxy solicitor, will be paid a fee, estimated to be about \$250,000, for rendering solicitation services.
+Directors and employees will not be paid any additional compensation for soliciting proxies, but MacKenzie Partners, Inc. ("MacKenzie"), our proxy solicitor, will be paid a fee, estimated to be about [\\\\], for rendering solicitation services.

-MacKenzie expects that approximately 50 of its employees will assist in the solicitation.
-MacKenzie will solicit proxies by personal interview, mail, telephone, facsimile or email.
-MacKenzie will also ask brokerage houses and other custodians and nominees whether other persons are beneficial owners of our common stock.
+MacKenzie expects that approximately [ ] of its employees will assist in the solicitation.
+MacKenzie will ask brokerage houses and other custodians and nominees whether other persons are beneficial owners of our common stock.

-Our aggregate expenses, including those of MacKenzie, related to our solicitation of proxies in excess of those normally spent for an Annual Meeting as a result of the proxy contest initiated by Lion Fund, and excluding salaries and wages of our regular employees, are expected to be approximately \$4.0 to \$4.5 million, of which the Company estimates it has incurred approximately \$427,000 to date.
+Our aggregate expenses, including those of MacKenzie, related to our solicitation of proxies in excess of those normally spent for an Annual Meeting as a result of the proxy contest initiated by Lion Fund, and excluding salaries and wages of our regular employees, are expected to be approximately [\\\\], of which the Company estimates it has incurred approximately [\\\\\] to date.
 Annex A sets forth information relating to our director nominees as well as certain of our directors, officers and employees who are considered "participants" in our solicitation under the rules of the SEC by reason of their position as directors or director nominees of the Company or because they may be soliciting proxies on our behalf.